Akshay Naheta: Career

+Distributed Technology Research

+Naheta established Distributed Technology Research within the Emirate's international financial free zone.
+DTR seamlessly bridges national payment systems around the world to make financial transactions efficient, secure and universally accessible.
+By leveraging blockchain technologies for transparency, security and instantaneous settlements.

 SoftBank

-In 2017, Naheta joined SoftBank Investment Advisors, an investment manager overseeing the world's largest technology-focused fund, the Vision Fund, where he was responsible for acquisitions and public equity investments.
+In 2017, Naheta joined SoftBank Investment Advisors as an investment manager in the Vision Fund, a technology-focused fund, and was responsible for acquisitions and public equity investments.